 The district court found in favor of the park service, but the federal appeals court overturned the ruling, finding that the regulation infringed the demonstrator’s free expression.
 The Supreme Court reversed.

-Court finds symbolic expression subject to time, place, manner restrictions
+Court finds First Amendment symbolic expression subject to time, place, manner restrictions

 Agreeing that sleeping in tents to show support for the plight of the homeless was a form of symbolic speech, Justice Byron R. White, writing for the Court, also found that it fell within the definition of camping forbidden by park service regulations.